k-wjames/Monsoon/README.md

 # Testing

-To make sure the app will hold tight, the following test will be conducted:
+To make sure the app will hold tight, the following tests will be conducted:

 1. Functional testing: does my app do what it's supposed to?
 2. Performance testing: does it do it quickly and efficiently?